Chapter 31:

 “Murderer!
 That artifact is keeping me alive!”
 Grabby screamed, “If you remove it from my finger, I’ll die!
 Haven’t you already murdered enough innocents!”

-“Take it,” gurgled from the restraining coils of water.
+“Take it,” gurgled from the restraining coils.

 Darius screwed the claw back tight against Grabby’s finger.